-You may be familiar with insurance for your home or car, but there will come a time when you need to protect things even more important – your life, health and income.
-Insurance for these things means that you and your family are taken care of if the worst happens.
-The price you pay for these insurances depends on your health, lifestyle and the sum you want to be paid out.
+You may be familiar with insurance for your home or car, but there will come a time when you need to protect things even more important – your life, health, income and pension.
+Take steps to make sure you and your family are taken care of if the worst happens.

 Check to see if you get a death-in-service benefit from your employer, as this could reduce the sum you need from life assurance.